 Luckily living in Oregon often means having only moderate heating and cooling needs.
 In this case, heat pumps offer a great energy-efficient alternative to having an individual furnace and air conditioner.

 Knowing how a heat pump works, and its interaction with air conditioning and your cooling system isn’t essential.
-But if you’re like us you love knowing in detail about integrating the gas furnace, cooling unit, HVAC system, and reversing valve give us a call and we will chat.
-If you just want to know the broad strokes of how a Heat pump works to help you prepare or purchase one then read on.
+But if you’re like us you love knowing in detail about integrating the gas furnace, cooling unit, HVAC system, and reversing valve, give us a call, and we will chat.
+If you just want to know the broad strokes of how a Heat pump works to help you prepare or purchase one, then read on.

 Let us look at a few key details of this temperature-regulating component of your home.
+Contact our HVAC company to check your heating system.

 How Do They Work?